 \subsubsection{Explicit Noise Translation Loss}

-The implicit noise translation loss helps to translate the image into a form preferable for the pretrained denoising network, but it does not ensure that the noise distribution is transformed into an ideal Gaussian distribution, as it lacks direct control over the noise characteristics.
-To address this, we introduce an explicit loss function that directly guides the noise to follow Gaussian distribution.
+Although the implicit noise translation loss encourages the translated image to be well-aligned with the pretrained denoising network, it does not explicitly enforce that the translated noise follows an ideal Gaussian distribution, as it lacks direct control over the noise characteristics.
+To address this, we introduce an explicit loss that promotes the translated noise to follow a Gaussian distribution.